d1kkop/Anger/README.md

-Anger is a network library that is aimed to be lightweight, cross platform and fast.
+Zero-one is a network gaming library that is aimed to be lightweight, cross platform and fast.

 	Current Features:
 		* Reliable UDP